-The TOE contains the firmware in SP-ROM that is used for the secure boot process.
+The TOE contains the firmware in SP-ROM that is used for the secure boot process (supported by TME).
 In addition, part of the SPU Firmware contains drivers that are used in operational mode by the loaded SPU Software (after the secure boot).